bowman2001/perplexdoc/content/doc/page/title/index.md

 ## The title

 `title` {s (mandatory)}
-: is a string and its value contains the page title.
-It may include inline markup or replacement codes.
-In case we use any markup, we **need to** provide an additional link title with pure text for navigational elements.
+: is a Markdown string and contains the page title.

 `linktitle` {s (optional)}
-: is a pure text string and contains a short title.
-It’s used in navigational elements (breadcrumbs) instead of the full title.
+: is a Markdown string and contains an optional short title.
+This parameter is used for navigational elements and defaults to the `title` value.
+Use it if the full title is too large.
 {.dl-loose}

-The theme checks the length of the title (or the link title) to keep the length of breadcrumbs within a reasonable limit for a nice layout.
+The theme checks the length of the title (or the link title) to keep the length of breadcrumbs within a reasonable limit for a balanced layout.
 You can set a new limit with the site configuration parameter `params: limit: linkTitle`.
 {.box-info}

 ## Description